LLNL/Curvallis/README.md

    - **--lam_guess _float_**

-   Set an initial guess for lambda
+   Set an initial guess for lambda.

    - **--rho0_guess _positive float_**

-   Set an initial guess for equilibrium density (rho0) or fixed guess if using the fitter 'sandiapc'.
+   Set an initial guess for equilibrium density (rho0) or fixed guess if using the fitter "sandiapc".

    - **--scale_derivative_by _float_ (Default: 1000)**